Faradey27/eslint-config-hardcore-react/README.md

 Our default export contains all of our ESLint rules, including ECMAScript 6+.
 It requires `eslint` and `eslint-plugin-import`.

-1. `npm install --save-dev eslint-config eslint-plugin-import eslint-plugin-react eslint-plugin-jsx-a11y eslint`
+1. `npm install --save-dev eslint-react-config eslint-plugin-import eslint-plugin-react eslint-plugin-jsx-a11y eslint`
-2. add `"extends": "eslint-config"` to your .eslintrc
+2. add `"extends": "eslint-react-config"` to your .eslintrc

 ## Based on airbnb config